ERC Testifies at 2023 DC Housing Authority Performance Oversight Hearing

 By Susie McClannahan

-The DC Housing Authority is tasked with providing affordable housing to low-income families in the District, through the management of public housing and administration of the Housing Choice Voucher Program, for example.
+The DC Housing Authority (DCHA) is tasked with providing affordable housing to low-income families in the District and administers programs like public housing and the Housing Choice Voucher Program.
 The ERC frequently serves voucher holders, and appreciates the opportunity to testify to DC Council regarding the agency’s performance.
-The testimony was submitted to the Committee on Housing and Neighborhood Revitalization on February 7, 2022.
+The testimony was submitted to the Committee on Housing and Neighborhood Revitalization on March 1, 2022.

 Full transcript of the ERC’s testimony: